-Osteopaths treat using gentle soft tissue, mobilisation and manipulation techniques on the body; helping encourage the body to return to better structure and function.
+Osteopaths treat using gentle soft tissue, mobilisation and osteopathic manipulation techniques on the body; osteopathic treatment at the Cambridge osteopathy and and physical rehabilitation clinc, helping encourage the body to return to better structure and function.

 The person as a whole is taken into account and therefore the osteopath will not only help reduce the symptoms you present with, but will also help to find out the reason they occurred and try to stop that reoccurring.

-Therefore, at times, treatment may be given to very different areas of the body to the primary complaint.
+Therefore, at times, osteopathy treatment, including osteopathic manipulation, osteopathic mobilisation and soft tissue therapy, may be given to very different areas of the body to the primary complaint.

-Osteopathy, one of the primary focuses of this clinic, is an independent system that can be applied to all conditions of ‘dis-ease’, yet can be incorporated alongside ‘traditional’ medical procedures and treatments.
+Osteopathy (osteopathic medicine), one of the primary focuses of this Cambridge osteopathy and physical rehabilitation clinc, is an independent system that can be applied to all conditions of ‘dis-ease’, yet can be incorporated alongside ‘traditional’ medical procedures and treatments.

 Osteopathy is based on these key theories, integrated together to aid structural performance and bodily functions, ensuring their continued healthy function.